Next Generation Cybersecurity: Out of Sight, Peace of Mind

 Even customers may become threat vectors when they unwittingly use compromised apps and browsers that could inject Java code commands into a website.
 Namogoo automatically blocks those Java code injection attacks, without impacting your customers’ intended user experience on your website.

 After years of playing a game of whack-a-mole against the ever evolving proliferating and more dangerous security threats, we’re reaching a crucial milestone at which point self-learning, behavioral and predictive technologies can be embedded to provide better security and better user experience.
 Ultimately, we may reach a point at which employees and customers will no longer need to use passwords, captcha, tokens, thumbprints or iris scans, because security mangers will use embedded behavioral analytics to monitor authorized users using authenticated devices on a continuous basis throughout duration of the transaction.
-Advanced AI such as deep learning and other technologies will help the Security Operations Center (SOC) to block malware, zero day attacks and Java injections – with little or no user training or behavioral change.
+Advanced AI deep learning and other technologies will help the Security Operations Center (SOC) to block malware, zero day attacks and Java injections – with little or no user training or behavioral change.
 When it’s out of sight, there will be greater peace of mind.

 This article was originally posted on the Blumberg Capital's blog.